 Should you see a battalion of Union soldiers march by, don't worry – your eyes aren't playing tricks on you.
 You've probably stumbled upon a Civil War reenactment group in the midst of a living history demonstration, one of many events that happen at Fort Point National Historic Site, managed by the National Park Service.
-Fort Point is a "must see" destination for military enthusiasts, but there's much to enjoy here for fans of history, architecture, and phenomenal views.
+Fort Point is a "must see" destination for military enthusiasts, and there's much to enjoy here for fans of history, architecture, and phenomenal views.

-Fort Point's location is another reason to visit.
+Eventually, the fort was abandoned and fell into disrepair.
+A movement began for its preservation and it became a National Historic Site in 1970.
 Set right below the Golden Gate Bridge's southern approach, it offers a striking vantage point of the bridge, most notably of the arch designed by chief engineer Joseph Strauss to save the fort from being demolished during the bridge's construction.